 by Will Cook

-Thanks to the 38 counters for your help!
+Thanks to the 41 field counters and 4 feeder watchers for your help!

 Detailed Results (PDF format)